cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    This game helps pupils to get acquainted with divisors and prime factors.

-c) The animation program ANIMAL (see http://www.algoanim.net) (Version 2.4.9; September 5, 2016):
+c) The animation program Animal (see http://www.algoanim.net) (Version 2.4.9; September 5, 2016):
-   ANIMAL is a general-purpose animation tool with a current focus on algorithm animation.
+   Animal is a general-purpose animation tool with a current focus on algorithm animation.
 It contains a lot of animation generators (currently, there are more than 500.)
    This program is maintained by Dr. Roessling at the Technical